dev-nass/NorteCafe/logs.md

 ### Controller Folder
 - Seperate the `Customer` & `Admin`, this will be the convention if future customer is to be added such as `Rider`.
 - While some controllers that are general to all users remains in the same positions.

+### Mailer class
+- Implementation of OOP and encapsulation on PHP mailer.
+- The class will be populated with method that are responsible for sending different kinds of emails